 The Chimney Tops are some of the most beautiful peaks in the Smokies.
 Located between mile markers 4 and 5 on U.S. 441/Newfound Gap Road, the Chimney Tops Overlook offer a endless view of the majestic Smoky Mountains.
 The Chimney Tops are actually rock outcrops, which rise more than 2,000 feet above the river below.
 According to legend, the Native Americans who originally inhabited the area called the Chimney Tops “forked antler.”
 European settlers thought the peaks resembles the chimneys on their cabins and the name stuck.

-Located just 2 miles from the Sugarlands Visitor Center, Campbell Overlook is one of the first overlooks many visitors see in the Great Smoky Mountains.
+Located just 2 miles from the Sugarlands Visitor Center, Campbell Overlook is one of the first scenic views in the Smoky Mountains visitors will see.
 From here, you can see the peaks of Mt.
 LeConte sloping down toward Gatlinburg.
 You’ll also notice native hardwood forests at lower elevations, with fir forests toward the tops of the rising peaks.

 If you want to experience the true elevation of the Great Smoky Mountains, consider taking a peak at Morton’s Overlook.
 Located along U.S. 441/Newfound Gap Road, this is one of the best places to see the true grandeur of the Smokies.
 Here you are at 5,048 feet above sea level and can enjoy views of both North Carolina and Tennessee.
 On clear nights, you can see the twinkling lights of Pigeon Forge and Gatlinburg below.